 - The ownership.
 You are proactive, goal-oriented and creatively resourceful.

 - The technical abilities.
 You are proficient with MS Office.
-Experience working with spreadsheets, CRM database, and online fundraising platforms would be an asset.
+Experience working with spreadsheets, a CRM database and online fundraising platforms would be an asset.

 - The flexibility.
 You can lead, participate in and support evening and weekend community events.
 You understand late or extra hours are often needed.